 Frazer also didn’t have many standout moments due to the weakly-written script.
-There is one moment where he…(sighs)…lifts his kilt up and shows his bare bum to the Germans at the film’s climax which was very off-putting to see.
+There is one moment where…(sighs)…he lifts his kilt up and shows his bare bum to the Germans at the film’s climax which was very off-putting to see.
 Bill Paterson’s delivery of “We’re doomed!
-Doomed!” is pretty good!
+Doomed!” is good though!

 Daniel Mays stars as Private Walker in the film.
 I enjoyed Daniel Mays’ performance as Walker as it did feel like him, matching to how James Beck played him on TV.
-I did see him before in the ‘Doctor Who’ episode called ‘Night Terrors’, but I didn’t realise he did that before ‘Dad’s Army’ till afterwards. 😀
+I saw Daniel Mays before in the ‘Doctor Who’ episode called ‘Night Terrors’, but I didn’t realise he did that before ‘Dad’s Army’ till afterwards. 😀

 I found Daniel Mays got the cockiness and quick-humour of Walker spot-on.
 He has a heroic moment too during the action-packed climax at the end.
 I do wonder though why Mainwaring didn’t raise Walker being absent from his Home Guard duties if this movie was to take place after Series 9 had ended.

 Michael Gambon stars as Private Godfrey in the film.
 I honestly found Michael Gambon quite funny in the film.
 I found myself laughing at Godfrey’s moments from watching the film after all these years.
-That moment where Godfrey reacted to being told he was shot in the church hall early on was sublime.
+That moment early on in the church hall where Godfrey reacted to being told that he was shot was sublime.